 This is a common problem faced by many after all, turkeys are a large dish, and we’re often unable to finish all that food in one meal!
 Many would like to know if there is a way to preserve it so they can eat it later, since throwing it out will be a complete waste.

 You’ll be happy to know that it is possible to freeze cooked turkey!
-It’s quite simple, but there’s a few things you need to know about before attempting to stick your turkey in the fridge, such as where to put it and for how long.
+It’s quite simple, but there are a few things you need to know about before attempting to stick your turkey in the fridge, such as where to put it and for how long.

 Can You Freeze Cooked Turkey?